Peter Young & Peter Levett, Landscape Design, City of Salisbury

 The council verge as the next wetland

-However, the design of the “back end”,the hole in the ground that receives the water from the inlet, is very much the subject of current research.
-The principal requirements are that it has sufficient capacity to accept all of the most polluted first flush component and that it is accessible to tree roots for extraction of the captured water.
-A hole or trench of at least half a cubic meter is back filled with a no fines aggregate and a standard 90 mm stormwater pipe conveys the stormwater from the back of the TREENET inlet in the kerb to this simple “cistern”.
+However, the design of the “back end”, the hole in the ground that receives the water from the inlet, is very much the subject of current research.
+The principal requirements are that it has sufficient capacity to accept all of the most polluted first flush components and that it is accessible to tree roots for extraction of the captured water.
+A hole or trench of at least half a cubic meter is backfilled with a no-fines aggregate and a standard 90 mm stormwater pipe conveys the stormwater from the back of the TREENET inlet in the kerb to this simple “cistern”.
 The open nature of the aggregate allows rapid uptake of the first flush water and retains it until it has infiltrated into the surrounding subsoil, principally at depth.
 Infiltration rates into the surrounding soil are improved as the roots decompact the verge and biopores are created following the senescence and replacement of fine absorption roots.
 One simple system installed at the Waite Institute in 2011 is illustrated below.
-It is called the “blackhole” because it has been backfilled with approximately .
-75 m3 of recycled water filtration residue from Happy Valley reservoir which contains a high proportion of pollutant absorbing activated carbon.
-This waste material has a high water uptake of 40%and so this “blackhole”can take 300 litres of first flush stormwater, lock up the soluble pollutants, and then make available the nutrient component for later uptake by the tree root system.
+It is called the “black hole” because it has been backfilled with approximately.
+75 m3 of recycled water filtration residue from Happy Valley reservoir which contains a high proportion of pollutant-absorbing activated carbon.
+This waste material has a high water uptake of 40%and so this “blackhole” can take 300 litres of first flush stormwater, lock up the soluble pollutants, and then make available the nutrient component for later uptake by the tree root system.

 Water Sensitive Urban Design Development